WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/installing_esign.md

 9. Go to the File tab in ESign and click on the Certificates.zip and select unzip

-11. Find and select the .p12 file you chose back in Step 8 and click on Import, the password is "WSF"
+11. Click on the folder and find the certificate you used back in Step 1and select the .p12 file and click on Import, the password is "WSF"

 12. Now go over to AppStore in ESign and click on App Source